AraBlocks/ara-contracts/README.md

   - `requesterDid` - The `DID` of the person making the purchase
   - `contentDid` - The `DID` of the content being purchased
   - `password` - The requester's password
-  - `job` - optional Job ID to use for the initial download
+  - `job` - optional job ID to use for the initial download

 ```js
 const requesterDid = did:ara:a51aa651c5a28a7c0a8de007843a00dcd24f3cc893522d3fb093c2bb7a323785